How To Build a Challenging and Aesthetically Appealing RC Track in your Backyard (With Sketch Drawings)

 This backyard RC track is going to cover a rectangular area of 14,364 x 9,815mm:

 Before any excavation or construction begins, you have to clear the site of all rubbish, debris, bushes, grass and vegetation.
+Call the municipality or utility operators (811 Dig Safe) to come locate and identify the position of all underground services such as water, sewer and gas pipes.

 Setting Out Levels with Profiles and Stringlines